fenv-org/fenv/README.md

    # And follow the instructions if you have not setup `fenv` yet:
    ```
 1. Execute `$HOME/.fenv/bin/fenv init` then follow the next instructions. `fenv`
-   tries to show the different instructions guessing your shell.
+   will suggest the different instructions guessing your shell.

    - zsh:
      ```shell
-     # Load fenv automatically by appending
-     # the following to
+     # Load fenv automatically by appending the following to
-     ~/.zprofile (for login shells)
+     # ~/.zprofile (for login shells)
-     and ~/.zshrc (for interactive shells) :
+     # and ~/.zshrc (for interactive shells) :

      export FENV_ROOT="$HOME/.fenv"
      command -v fenv >/dev/null || export PATH="$FENV_ROOT/bin:$PATH"
      eval "$(fenv init -)"

-     # Restart your shell for the changes to take effect.
+     # Restart your shell for the changes to take effect:

      exec $SHELL -l
      ```
    - bash:
      ```shell
-     # Load fenv automatically by appending``
-     # the following to
+     # Load fenv automatically by appending the following to
-     ~/.bash_profile if it exists, otherwise ~/.profile (for login shells) and ~/.bashrc (for interactive shells) :
+     # ~/.bash_profile if it exists, otherwise ~/.profile (for login shells)
+     # and ~/.bashrc (for interactive shells) :

      export FENV_ROOT="$HOME/.fenv"
      command -v fenv >/dev/null || export PATH="$FENV_ROOT/bin:$PATH"
      eval "$(fenv init -)"

-     # Restart your shell for the changes to take effect.
+     # Restart your shell for the changes to take effect:

      exec $SHELL -l
      ```